-The supercardioid polar pattern, like the closely related hypercardioid, is known for its increased directionality over the standard cardioid pattern and for its rear lobe of sensitivity.
+The supercardioid polar pattern, like the closely related hypercardioid, is known for its increased directionality over the standard cardioid pattern and its rear lobe of sensitivity.

-Whereas the cardioid has a wide acceptance angle of about 180° (the mic’s sensitivity only drops by 6 dB 90° either side of the on-axis line), the supercardioid has a tighter angle of about 150° (75° to either side of the on-axis line).
+Whereas the cardioid has a wide acceptance angle of about 180° (the mic's sensitivity only drops by 6 dB 90° on either side of the on-axis line), the supercardioid has a tighter angle of about 150° (75° to either side of the on-axis line).

 The rear lobe of sensitivity is typically attenuated enough that it won't over define the sounds entering from the rear of the mic.
 However, it's critical to note that this lobe exists.